-George Kostas is the group CEO of Roberts Group, an international construction and development business with operations across Australia the Middle East and Eastern Europe.
-Prior to this George was the chief executive of the largest privately owned real estate group in the MENA region, the USD \$10 billion Majid Al Futtaim Properties after spending 14 years at multiplex, the last four years as Australia Managing Director of Multiplex Australia.
+George Kostas is currently the Executive Chairman of the Roberts Co Group, a tier one commercial contractor with operations across Australia, the Middle East and Eastern Europe and co-founder and Managing Partner of Roberts Co Developments Farrer Property with projects spanning residential, commercial, industrial, retail and hospitality across Australia and the Middle East.
+Prior to this George was the chief executive of the largest privately owned real estate group in the MENA region, the USD \$10 billion Majid AI Futtaim Properties after spending 14 years at multiplex, the last four years as Australia Managing Director of Multiplex Australia.